oguzgelal/reclare/docs/Motivation.md

 ## Motivation

-Early in the days of modern front-end development, before the frameworks got popular, people were building user interfaces by manipulating the DOM manipulation, using either vanilla javascript or the all-famous jQuery.
-It was reasonable then - as front-end applications were simple and not as data-driven.
+Early in the days of modern front-end development, people were building user interfaces with plain HTML and CSS, and manipulation the DOM with either vanilla javascript or the all-famous jQuery.
+It was reasonable back then - as front-end applications were simple and not as data-driven.
+But the requirements for front-end applications grew over the years; they became responsible for more than displaying the data and handling basic interactions, they were given the responsibility of requesting and handling the data itself.
+Therefor, this approach quickly lost its feasibility.

+Modern front-end frameworks solved this problem by abstracting away the DOM manipulation.
+They handled it with data bindings or by virtualising the DOM, and with a complimentary change detection mechanism, they had the UI reflect the underlying data automatically, so developers didn't have to worry about how DOM should be updated.

 [Redux](https://redux.js.org) pioneered the way of making immutability and predictability in state management a standard in modern front-end applications.
 It restricted how and when an application state can update, making bugs visible and reproducible regardless of the complexity of the application.